Abhay-Sharma14/edureka-project/README.md

-# AppleBite
+# AppleBite Project
-Dedicated repository for the Edureka DevOps certification project
+Dedicated repository for the Edureka DevOps certification project will be submitted by Abhay Sharma